The Pirates! In an Adventure with Scientists!: Voice cast

-Additional voices by Tom Doggart, Sophie Jerrold, Sophie Laughton, Kayvan Novak, David Schaal and director Peter Lord.
+Additional voices were provided by Tom Doggart, Sophie Jerrold, Sophie Laughton, Kayvan Novak, David Schaal and director Peter Lord.

 Production

 Aardman Animations, who primarily use stop-motion animation, extensively used computer graphics to complement and enrich the primarily stop-motion film with visual elements such as sea and scenery.

-The project was originally envisioned as a CGI animated film, but when Sony executives saw the models of the Pirate Captain and his cabin created as references for the animators, they requested that it be made in stop-motion.

 Director Peter Lord commented, "With Pirates!, I must say that the new technology has made Pirates! really liberating to make, easy to make because the fact that you can shoot a lot of green screen stuff, the fact that you can easily extend the sets with CGI, the fact that you can put the sea in there and a beautiful wooden boat that, frankly, would never sail in a million years, you can take that and put it into a beautiful CGI scene and believe it."
 Jeff Newitt served as co-director on the film.

 Naming

 For the release outside the United Kingdom, the film was retitled The Pirates!
 Band of Misfits, as author/screenwriter Gideon Defoe's books do not have "the same following outside of the United Kingdom", so it was not necessary to keep the original title.

 Hugh Grant, the voice of the Pirate Captain, said that the studio "didn't think the Americans would like the longer title".
-Lord's similar response was that "some people reckoned the United Kingdom title wouldn't charm/amuse / work in the United States.
+Lord's similar response was that "some people reckoned the United Kingdom title wouldn't charm/amuse/work in the United States.
 Tricky to prove eh?"

 Quentin Cooper of the BBC analysed the change of the title and listed several theories.
 One of them is that the British audience is more tolerant of the eccentricity of the British animators.
 Another is that the filmmakers did not want to challenge American and other international viewers who do not accept the theory of evolution.
 He quoted science writer Jennifer Ouellette's 2010 statement at the Science & Entertainment Exchange that scientists are undesirable in American popular culture, being represented as "the mad scientist or the dweeby nerd that dress funny, have no social skills, play video games, long for unattainable women".